University of Alabama in Huntsville: Early history

+Autonomy

 UAH's first undergraduate degrees were awarded in May 1968 as part of the spring commencement ceremony at The University of Alabama, Tuscaloosa, (although a "cap and gown" ceremony was held in Huntsville).
 One year later, the University of Alabama System Board of Trustees voted to make UAH an independent and autonomous campus.
 Benjamin Graves, a 1942 graduate of the University of Mississippi and president of Millsaps College in Jackson, Mississippi, was tapped as UAH's first president in 1970.
 He returned to faculty status in 1979 and retired in 1989.
 The first degree awarded for work completed entirely on the UAH campus was awarded to Julian Palmore in 1964.
 Mr. Palmore was at the time a United States Navy ensign assigned to NASA's Research Projects Division.
 The first official on-campus graduation ceremony at UAH was in June 1970.
 The first woman to earn a Ph.D. from UAH was Virginia Kobler in 1979, in Industrial Engineering.

 UAH's second president, John Wright, former Vice Chancellor of the West Virginia University, served from 1979 to 1988.
 UAH's third president was Louis Padulo, former Stanford professor and dean of engineering of Boston University.
 Huntsville leader Joseph Moquin took over the UAH presidency on an interim basis in 1990.
 Frank Franz, who was then provost at West Virginia University, was chosen as UAH's fourth president.
 His wife, Judy Franz, accompanied him and was granted full professorship in the physics faculty.
 Her renown in the scientific community was reaffirmed when she was named executive officer of the American Physical Society in 1994.

+2000s to present

 At the beginning of the 2006–2007 academic year, Franz announced his plan to step down as president after that year.
 On July 1, 2007, David B. Williams, formerly a professor of materials science and engineering and the vice provost for research at Lehigh University, began serving as UAH's fifth president.
 He left in 2011 to join Ohio State University as dean of engineering.